 Demonstration of performance on lower extremity functional performance testing >90% contralateral leg.

-Completion of a return to play progression with no signs of pain, swelling or instability.
+Completion of a return to play progression with no signs of pain, swelling or instability

 Appendix B: References

 1) Linden B. Osteochondritis dissecans of the femoral condyles: a long-term follow-up study.
 J Bone Joint Surg Am 59, 769-76 (1977).